-Home Accessibility Tax Credit.
+- Home Accessibility Tax Credit.
 If you are over 65 years of age or claim the Disability Tax Credit you can claim certain renovation costs to improve mobility or reduce risk of harm

 - Educator School Supply Tax Credit for licensed teachers.
-Bring in receipts for eligible school supplies (up to $1000) you purchased for use in the classroom.
-Please bring a letter of certification from your employer saying you bought the supplies for use in the classroom.
+Provide receipts for eligible school/classroom supplies (up to $1000) that you purchased and a letter of certification from your employer confirming the supplies were for use in the classroom.

 - Home office expenses.
 If you worked from home 50% or more of the time over a consecutive 4 week period you may be eligible to claim home office expenses.

-- New home purchase.
-Did you purchase a home in the year?
-There is a first time home buyer’s tax credit (please bring legal/lawyer documentation of the purchase).
+- First time home buyers' tax credit if you purchased your first home.
+Provide legal (lawyer) documentation of the purchase.
 (Note - if you paid GST on your purchase or build, you may also be eligible to receive some of your GST back.
 Please contact our office and ask about the New Housing GST Rebate.)

-- Northern Residence and Northern Travel proof (must be brought in at the time of your appointment!).
-Under proposed changes, you can claim travel expenses of up to the amount in Box 32 of your T4, or a standard $1200 per family member.
+- Northern Residence and Northern Travel proof (must be brought in at the time of your appointment).
+You can claim travel expenses of up to the amount in Box 32 of your T4, or a standard $1200 per family member under 18.

 - Provide utility bills, rent receipts, or property tax bills (required even if you are only claiming trips).
-If you’re using utility bills or rent receipts, bring one each from January and December (of the tax year) to prove the full year of residency.
+If you’re using utility bills or rent receipts, bring one each from January and December to prove the full year of residency.

 - For travel claims, also provide receipts for fuel, hotels, campground fees, parking fees, and meals for travel.
-Credit card or bank statements are also acceptable (if they show the city of purchase).
+Credit card or bank statements are acceptable if they show the city of purchase.

-- To speed up your appointment time, you can fill out our 2021 Trip Details Form for each of the trips you would like to claim prior to filing.
+- (Note - To speed up your appointment time, you can fill out our trip details form for each of the trips you would like to claim prior to filing.)

 - Medical expenses